MLdog/nayesdog/README.md

 * As soon as we start the program make the classifier predict the user preference on each entry in "Home"
 * Modify the do_GET method in order to present the feeds ordered by their ranks
 * Put more explicit names to classify_new_one_optimized
+* We should check if the function is ok ...
+I think I wrote exactly the same function you did but we need to be sure (sergio)